blieusong/sybase-ase-docker/README.md

 This two steps approach allows to have the database data outside the container itself.

-1. Build the Docker image
+1. Build the Docker image.
+The ASE install in that built can take up to a dozen of minutes.

 ```console
 $ docker build -t sybase/server:latest .
 ```

-If you want to specify your fileserver from the command line instead of in the `Dockerfile`, run
+Alternatively, if you want to specify your fileserver from the command line instead of in the `Dockerfile`, run

 ```console
 $ docker build --build-arg FILESERVER="http://whatever.com/" -t sybase/server:latest .